 Conveniently located in the middle of downtown Montreal, Reuben's makes a fine smoked meat sandwich though perhaps the one consistent complaint about Reuben's is it can feel too touristy at times, which can annoy travelers looking for a slice of local life.
-But the good news is it's not a tourist trap.
-God forbid I send you to one of those.
+But the good news is, it's not a tourist trap.

 Where does one go for an authentic Montreal smoked meat experience?
 The first choice was a no-brainer, the second choice sort of won its spot by default, and choice #3?

 Where does one go for an authentic Montreal smoked meat experience?
-My fourth recommendation is glowing with customer praise, but it's not even on the island of Montreal, let alone in a central location:
+Our fourth recommendation is glowing with customer praise, but it's not even on the island of Montreal, let alone in a central location.